callmecavs/bricks.js/README.md

 ### API

+Note that **all methods, including those from the emitter, are chainable**.

 Review the [Knot.js](https://github.com/callmecavs/knot.js) documentation for an understanding of the emitter methods.

-Note that all methods, including those from the emitter, are chainable.

 #### .pack()